EMF of Two Primary Cells Using a Potentiometer

 The potentiometer wire that we are using may not be of uniform cross-section and material density throughout its length.

 Then the end resistances may not be zero.

-Q1.
-Explain How You Can Compare the EMF of Two Cells Using a Potentiometer?
+FAQs on To Compare the EMF of Two Given Primary Cells Using Potentiometer Experiment

-Q2.
-Explain What is the Primary Cell in a Potentiometer?
+2. Explain what is the primary cell in a potentiometer?

-Q3.
-Explain Why is the EMF of a Cell Measured by a Potentiometer Accurate?
+3. Explain why the EMF of a cell measured by a potentiometer is accurate?

-Ans: We introduce a sufficiently high resistance on the resistance box which is denoted by R.B.
-Then we place the jockey at the two end points of the wire.
-Then we press the jockey at both ends of the potentiometer wire and we need to note that which is the deflection in the galvanometer.
+We introduce a sufficiently high resistance on the resistance box which is denoted by R.B.
+Then we place the jockey at the two endpoints of the wire.
+Then we press the jockey at both ends of the potentiometer wire and we need to note which is the deflection in the galvanometer.
 If the galvanometer shows opposite deflection then we can say that the connections are correct.

 5. What principle of Physics must be understood well to comprehend the experiment of the potentiometer?

 The potentiometer works on the simple principle that the drop of potential across a wire segment of the uniform cross-section is directly proportional to the length of the wire.
 This is an important principle that must be thoroughly understood to be able to successfully understand the above-mentioned experiment.
 The potentiometer workings can be understood better using the Vedantu website.
 Our experts have explained the workings of the potentiometer, its characteristics and applications in a simple manner along with the diagram of the device.